osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex3-stashcache-unique.md

 Data
 ----

-We have placed movie files in your Stash, so that they'll be available to our jobs when they run out on OSG.
+We have placed movie files in our Stash, so that they'll be available to our jobs when they run out on OSG.
+Copy them with the stashcp command:

 1. Log into `login04.osgconnect.net`
 1. Create a directory for this exercise named `stash-unique` and change into it